-- The 'monitoring_monitor' target subscibes to the monitoring topic in order to be notified regularly about the parameters of the destinations named "queue" and "topic". ant monitoring monitor - The "target sends a message to the monitoring queue asking for the parameters of all destinations defined in the server.
+• The 'monitoring_monitor' target subscibes to the monitoring topic in order to be notified regularly about the parameters of the queue and the topic.

+ant monitoring_monitor

+The " target sends a message to the monitoring queue asking for the parameters of all destinations defined in the server.